 How to take a reference photo

-Photographs must be close up and in focus.
+Photos must be taken close up and in focus:

 Too far away